About the Author

 Watch Webinar: All of Us in the Alamo City Matter

 We know you care about the health of people in San Antonio.
 Watch our webinar, “All of Us in Alamo City Matter: Where You Live Impacts Your Health,” at 10-11 a.m.
 CT, Wednesday, March 20, 2024!
-The webinar explored the state of social determinants of health (SDOH) in San Antonio and how we can leverage the All of Us Research Program to promote health equity in health research.
-Some studies suggest that SDOH plays a role in about 30% to 55% of our health outcomes.
+The webinar explored the state of non-medical drivers of health in San Antonio and how we can leverage the All of Us Research Program to promote health and health research.
+Some studies suggest that non-medical drivers of health plays a role in about 30% to 55% of our health outcomes.
 This means that nearly half of our health issues are a result of our environment and life circumstances.
-Hear more from our expert panelists, including representatives from South Texas Blood & Tissue, Mexican American Unity Council, and Salud America! at the Institute for Health Promotion Research at UT Health ...
+Hear more from our expert panelists, including representatives from South Texas Blood & Tissue, Mexican American Unity Council, and Salud America! at the Institute for Health Promotion Research ...

 Read More